unc-csxl/csxl.unc.edu/docs/specs/ta-application.md

 ### User Features<a name='UserFeatures'></a>

-The following pages have been added/updated and are available for all users of the CSXL site.
+The following pages have been added/updated and are available for all logged-in users of the CSXL site.
 These pages are ultimately powered by new Angular service functions connected to new backend APIs, just like all other features across the CSXL.

 #### Academics Home<a name='AcademicsHome'></a>

 ![Academics home page](../images/specs/ta-application/academics-home.png)

 The home page for the Academics feature now has a card for accessing the _Fall 2024 UTA Application_.
-When a user clicks 'Apply', the following notice pops up:
+When a user clicks 'Apply Now', the following notice pops up:

 ![Academics home page](../images/specs/ta-application/uta-notice.png)

-From here, users can then click 'Apply now' to be redirected to the application.
+From here, users can then click 'Apply' to be redirected to the application.
 Currently, the UTA Notice is its own component with hardcoded information.
 Ultimately, future developers may want to create a widget for TA Application notices - programatically filling in the HTML based on term data and application periods!

 #### UTA Application<a name='UTAApplication'></a>